Al-Rabadha

-Al-Rabatha (Arabic الربذة) is a settlement in Saudi Arabia located some 200 km to the north-east of Medina on the pilgrim route from Kufa to Mecca, known as Darb Zubaydah.
+Al-Rabadha (Arabic الربذة) is a settlement in Saudi Arabia located some 200 km to the north-east of Medina on the pilgrim route from Kufa to Mecca, known as Darb Zubaydah.

-The archaeological excavations directed by the King Saud University, have shown that, Al-Rabadha yields important information for the early phases of Islamic culture.
-The town is also known as the place Abu Dharr al-Ghifari spent his last years and died at.
+The archaeological excavations directed by King Saud University have shown that Al-Rabadha yields important information for the early phases of Islamic culture.
+The town is also known as the place where Abu Dharr al-Ghifari spent his last years and died.

 The excavations at Al-Rabadha give a good insight into urban housing in the Early Islamic Period.
 The site is dominated by a palace structure, consisting of 13 rooms all with doors opening on a central courtyard.
 Each room is likely to have served a different purpose, with evidence for ovens, grain storage and a furnace for glass-making found in separate areas.
 A more typical house from the site is similar in its design, but smaller in area, with divided rooms averaging 3x2m.
-In contrast with Western Europe, timber is not used in construction, with all houses being made from sun-dried mud brick, with stone foundations.
+In contrast with Western Europe, timber is not used in construction, with all houses being made from sun-dried mud brick and having stone foundations.